matter-labs/era-tutorial-examples/README.md

-# Complete tutorial examples
+# [DEPRECATED] zkSync Era Tutorial Examples Repo

-Complete examples for tutorials in the zkSync 2.0 documentation
+⚠️ This repository is deprecated and used to contain repositories of examples that interact with the zkSync Era network.
+For the actual examples repository please [follow this link](https://github.com/matter-labs/tutorials).